 Exercises done within the JEF framework play a crucial role in the Finnish Defence Forces’ additional exercise activities.
 The JEF cooperation, along with other international exercise cooperation, improves the capabilities of all participant countries and is a part of the Defence Forces’ normal international cooperation.
-Currently, all other countries of the JEF are NATO members, except for Finland and Sweden.

 As a multinational country group, the JEF offers flexible and versatile support to NATO, EU and UN activities.
 Decisions on the participation, used forces and capabilities are done as national political decisions, and the activities can be stood-up rapidly.
 These activities do not require consensus among all of the JEF countries but the countries can choose whether to participate or not, based on political decisions.